-The day before classes begin each semester the Dean for Student and UNH Police Supervisor of Security meet with incoming students for orientation.
-They discuss Rave Alerts, Crime Warnings, and safety on campus to include theft deterrence.
+The day before classes begin each semester the Dean for Students and UNH Police Supervisor of Security meet with incoming students for orientation.
+They discuss Rave alerts, Timely Crime Warning Alerts, and safety on campus to include theft deterrence.
 They discuss reporting procedures, safety in the community and emergency reporting and how to obtain help.
 Information is also provided about campus security and safety on campus to students, faculty and staff.